-Most gaming headsets with noise canceling straight up sound muddy.
+Most gaming headsets with noise-canceling straight-up sounds muddy.
 With this capsule, you don’t hear as much ambient noise.
 Keyboard and mouse clicks sound like soft taps as compared to the loud noise that gets heard in the omnidirectional capsule.
 If you are gaming in a room that usually has a lot of ambient noise, then this would be better suited for voice chat.
 Your teammates wouldn’t necessarily be bothered by the sound quality anyway.
 But for recording purposes, the omnidirectional capsule is clearly the better sounding out of the two.

 So how does the ModMic 5 compare to more professional solutions?
 For this test, we used a Dvon dynamic microphone and the Electrovoce RE 20.
 The reason these mics were chosen is that they represent both ends of the spectrum of dynamic microphones.

 The Dvon microphone is a decent beginner entry-level microphone while the Electrovoice RE 20 is a top of the line professional industry standard dynamic microphone that can be found in most recording studios.

 Compared to the Electrovoice RE-20 is hands down the best microphone out of the three.
 My voice through the RE 20 comes out as clear and natural.
 Also, the sound is pretty flat which is important for post production.
 Once again, the sound is clear and you can’t hear any kind of static noise in the background.